Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Decsion tree and ensemble methods.md

 created to fight a prediction shift caused by a special kind of target leakage present in all currently existing implementations of gradient boosting algorithms.

-CatBoost is an implementation of gradient boosting, which uses binary decision trees as base predictors.

 ---|---|---
 ---|---|---